 We are cognizant of various food allergies and intolerances, and strive to be as transparent as possible from food preparation to service.
 On our website, we provide all the ingredients used to make the food items we prepare.
-Every station in Fresh Food Co. has digital screens that denote the top eight allergens: egg, milk, peanut, tree nut, fish, shellfish, soy, and wheat (gluten).
+Every station in The Table at Leo’s has digital screens that denote the top eight allergens: egg, milk, peanut, tree nut, fish, shellfish, soy, and wheat (gluten).
 Our goal is to ensure confidence in knowing what foods you can safely eat with your specific food allergy or intolerance.

-The Allergen Station in Fresh Food Co. serves menu items that are prepared without the top eight foods.
+The Allergen Station in The Table at Leo’s serves menu items that are prepared without the top eight foods.
 Having its own storage, cooking equipment, and utensils, Allergen follows strict guidelines to ensure the safety of our guests.
 Though the food is made from scratch in a separate, designated kitchen, we rely on our vendors’ allergen alerts on their packaging.

 If you are specifically avoiding gluten, look for the yellow icon on our website and menu boards.
 See below for examples at various locations.

-- Fresh Food Co.: Udi’s bread (designated toaster at Harvest) and breakfast cereals
+- The Table at Leo’s: Udi’s bread (designated toaster at Harvest) and breakfast cereals

-- 5Spice: entrées with gluten-free soy sauce, rice noodles or rice
+- 5Spice: (temporarily closed) entrées with gluten-free soy sauce, rice noodles or rice

-- Sazon: Bolivian beef stew, pinto beans and rice, mango cabbage slaw, guacamole and salsa bar
+- Sazon: (temporarily closed) Bolivian beef stew, pinto beans and rice, mango cabbage slaw, guacamole and salsa bar

-- Bodega Market: grab n go sandwiches and salads; specialty entrées and sides on Wednesdays
+- Bodega Market: (temporarily closed) grab n go sandwiches and salads; specialty entrées and sides on Wednesdays

-- Royal Jacket: grab n go sandwiches and salads
+- Royal Jacket: (temporarily closed) grab n go sandwiches and salads

 - P.O.D.
-Market: sushi, microwaveable meals, grab n go sandwiches, various snacks
+Market: (temporarily closed) sushi, microwaveable meals, grab n go sandwiches, various snacks

 We have an Allergen Guide available to students who want a guide to managing their food allergies while on campus and for the rest of their lives.
 Students with food allergies or nutritionally significant medical conditions (diabetes, Celiac disease, Crohn’s disease, anemia, hypertension, hypoglycemia, etc.) can receive nutrition advisement through a private consultation with our Registered Dietitian.
 The private consultation will include a tour of the dining locations to identify which foods are safe and a meeting with the chefs or any necessary managers so that you know who to contact with questions.
 Our Registered Dietitian is available to all students with concerns about dining on campus.